theguega/neural-mpc/docs/main.typ

 = Baseline Controller: MPC with Inverse Kinematics

-Our baseline controller uses a hierarchical architecture combining an Inverse Kinematics (IK) module and a Model Predictive Control (MPC) module.
+Our baseline controller uses a hierarchical architecture combining an Inverse Kinematics (IK) module and a MPC module.
 The IK module computes the joint angles required to achieve the desired end-effector position, while the MPC module optimizes the joint velocities to minimize the control error.

 == Inverse Kinematics Formulation